Counterfactual Fairness through Transforming Data Orthogonal to Bias: Closed-form OB Solution Derivation

-The function is quadratic, and its partial derivative with respect to $s_{i1}$ is
+The function is quadratic, and its partial derivative with respect to $s_{i}$ is

-Solving it finds a stationary point of So the optimal score for the $i$-th subject is obtained by projecting the observed data onto the first basis and then subtracting $\lambda_1 b$.
+So the optimal score for the $i$-th subject is obtained by projecting the observed data onto the first basis and then subtracting $\lambda_1 b$.
 The constraint does not involve the orthonormal basis $u_1$, hence the solution of \eqref{eqn:A_1} for $u_1$ is equivalent to the unconstrained scenario.
-A standard result of linear algebra states that the optimal $u_1$ for \eqref{eqn:A_1} without constraints equivalent to the first right singular vector of $A$, or equivalently to the first eigenvector of the matrix $A^TA$ \cite{witten2009penalized}.
-Plugging in the solution for $u_1$ and setting the derivative with respect to $\lambda_1$ equal to 0 leads to
+A standard result of linear algebra states that the optimal $u_1$ for \eqref{eqn:A_1} without constraints equivalent to the first right singular vector of $\mathbf{A}$, or equivalently to the first eigenvector of the matrix $\mathbf{A}^\top\mathbf{A}$~\cite{witten2009penalized}.
+Plugging in the solution for $s_i$ into the constraint $\sum_{i=1}^n s_i b_i = 0$ and solving for $\lambda_1$ gives:

 Therefore,